top of page

 Cost: None

-At MISA, students learn about healthcare through hands-on research, skills training (EKG, suturing, CPR, splinting, and taking vitals), shadowing, mentorship, and clinical immersion.
+At MISA, students learn about healthcare through research, skills training (EKG, suturing, CPR, splinting, and taking vitals), shadowing, mentorship, and clinical immersion.
 They also participate in VIP lunches with health professionals, observe patients and medical procedures, and engage in patient-case workshops and discussions with physicians.

 The five-day program is open to all high school students in grades 9-12.
 Students must be at least 15 at the time of applying.